LLM-MINE: Large Language Model based Alzheimer's Disease and Related Dementias Phenotypes Mining from Clinical Notes: Experimental Results

-\header{RQ1: What is the clinical utility for LLM-based automated phenotyping of patients on clinical notes?} We begin by examining the accuracy of our LLM-based phenotype extraction approach.
-We extract phenotypes following the definitions in both phenotype lists from clinical notes.
-Because the MCI cohort contains only 992 notes, we randomly sample 1{,}000 notes from each of the CN and ADRD groups to maintain cohort balance.
-The extraction results, indicated by phenotype presence per cohort, are presented in Table~\ref{tab:phenotype1} (Phenotype List~1) and Table~\ref{tab:phenotype2} (Phenotype List~2).
-For each phenotype, we calculate the number of occurrences; instances containing none of the phenotypes in a given category are marked as ``None''.
-From the extraction result, we observe several noteworthy findings.
 First, most phenotypes \textbf{show a monotonic increase in prevalence from the CN group, through MCI, to the ADRD group}, particularly in Phenotype List~2.
 A small number of categories deviate from this pattern, including memory indicators and family history in Phenotype List~1, and behavior in Phenotype List~2.
 Phenotype List~2 yields a \textbf{higher overall phenotype prevalence than Phenotype List~1}, largely because List~2 targets cognitive-domain symptoms that are near-universal among impaired patients.
 For instance, in the Memory category, fewer than 4\% of MCI and ADRD patients have ``None'' recorded (MCI: 32/992, ADRD: 17/1{,}000), whereas in List~1, 27--34\% of impaired patients show no memory indicators.
 This suggests that List~2's cognitive-domain phenotypes are more consistently documented in clinical notes and offer broader coverage of disease-relevant features.
 Memory symptoms are near-universal among MCI and ADRD patients but substantially less common in CNs.
 For instance, ``Recent Events'' memory problems appear in 926 of 992 MCI and 973 of 1{,}000 ADRD patients, compared with only 648 of 1{,}000 CNs.
 Similarly, ``Missing Appointments'' is documented in 941 MCI and 976 ADRD patients versus 799 CNs.
 These findings confirm that \textbf{memory impairment is the strongest discriminator between cohorts}.
 Some phenotypes display \textbf{clinically interpretable non-monotonic patterns}. ``Driving problem'' decreases across CN (222), MCI (193), and ADRD (113).
 Although counterintuitive at first glance, this likely reflects the fact that patients with severe dementia are no longer driving, causing driving-related concerns to disappear from their clinical notes entirely.
 Additionally, executive function and language problems sharply separate MCI and ADRD from CNs but \textbf{offer limited discrimination} between MCI and ADRD.
 For example, ``Judgement'' is documented in 609 CNs but jumps to 943 in MCI and 967 in ADRD---a large increase from CN to MCI with negligible further change.
 This suggests that executive and language features are effective for detecting cognitive impairment but less useful for staging severity.